The scaphoid is ‘boat’-shaped* bone and is the most common carpus to be fractured.

 There is tenderness in the floor of the anatomical snuffbox, pain on palpating the scaphoid tubercle, and pain on telescoping of the thumb.

 The Anatomical Snuffbox

-The main differentials of radial wrist pain following trauma are distal radial fracture, an alternative carpal bone fracture, fracture of the base of the 1st metacarpal, or a ulnar collateral ligament injury, wrist sprain, or De Quervains tenosynovitis.
+The main differentials of radial wrist pain following trauma are distal radial fracture, an alternative carpal bone fracture, fracture of the base of the 1st metacarpal, ulnar collateral ligament injury, wrist sprain, or De Quervains tenosynovitis.